Koha-Community/Koha/README.txt

-Koha - award-winning GPL Integrated Library System.
+Koha - award-winning GPL Integrated Library System

-Koha is a full-featured .
+Koha aims to be a full-featured Integrated Library System.
 Developed initially in New Zealand by Katipo Communications Ltd and first deployed in January of 2000 for Horowhenua Library Trust, it is currently maintained by a team of software providers and library technology staff from around the globe.

 STRUCTURE